dy1z/docs/content/docs/development/templates.md

 ## Tags

-All the templating tags you can use in Maizzle.
+Tags that you can use for templating logic in Maizzle.
+These are all provided by the [`posthtml-expressions`](https://github.com/posthtml/posthtml-expressions) plugin.

 ### Conditionals

 You can use if/elseif/else conditionals in your email templates.

-For example, the Starter uses it to output a preheader in the base Layout:
+For example, the Starter uses it to output a preheader in its Layout:

 ```html
 <if condition="page.preheader">